jagadeeshwithu/jagadeeshwithu.github.io/_posts/2015-07-23-Recommendations.markdown

 ---

 <p>
 Firstly, <strong>Congrats!!!</strong> and <strong>BIG Thank You!!!</strong> for making the Recitals huge success, to both our contributors and enthusiasts.
 Really!
 Our team is quite overwhelmed with the responses we've received and interest people are showing to contribute their work here!!!
-Infact, our analytics also show how many users are visiting the Recitals daily and avg time they are spending.
+Infact, our analytics also show how many users are visiting the Recitals daily and average time one spending.
 It's quite encouraging for us to make this going and make it big!
 </p>

 <strong>